pzivich/Delicatessen/docs/Built-in Equations.rst

 ED(:math:`\delta`)
 ----------------------------

-In addition to the :math:`X`-parameter logistic models, an estimating equation to estimate a corresponding :math:`\delta` effective dose is available.
+In addition to the :math:`x`-parameter logistic models, an estimating equation to estimate a corresponding :math:`\delta` effective dose is available.
 Notice that this estimating equation should be stacked with one of the :math:`x`-PL models.
 Here, we demonstrate with the 3PL model.